Get your free and exclusive +30-page Authentication Analytics Whitepaper

 11. Conclusion#

 FIDO2 is the umbrella framework.
 WebAuthn is the API you code against for credential creation and assertion - across both web and native apps.
-CTAP is the hardware protocol the OS uses to communicate with authenticators - you almost never touch it directly.
+CTAP is the protocol for communicating with roaming authenticators (security keys, smartcards) - handled by the OS, browser or libfido2 depending on platform.
+Platform authenticators (Face ID, Windows Hello) do not use CTAP at all.

 Understanding these boundaries eliminates the most common implementation mistakes and lets you focus on what matters: building a frictionless, phishing-resistant login experience.